 Administration and timelines

-Key person cover versus buy‑out cover
+Key person cover versus buyout cover

 Conclusion

 Practical steps today mean fewer hard choices for loved ones tomorrow.
-A joined-up plan protects the business from disruption and gives the family quick access to cash, keeping control with surviving directors while resolving estate issues fairly.
+A joined-up plan protects the business from disruption and gives the family quick access to cash, keeping control with surviving directors while resolving estate matters fairly.